 It took four years to complete, yielded all sorts of interesting discoveries about how the bridge was built - and cost a cool 2.4 million €uros.

-If you are in Avignon, you can visit an exhibition on the bridge, D'une Rive a l'autre, tracing the evolution of the film, which will be eventually available as an app.
+If you are in Avignon, you can visit an exhibition on the bridge, D'une Rive a l'autre, tracing the evolution of the film.
 In the meantime you can see it online here.

 You can easily go around the bridge in half an hour, armed with the earphone guide in a choice of eleven languages which is included in the price of admission.